isomerpages/bca-buildsg/_our-stories/Interviews/The Creative Designer.md

 lives isn’t just rewarding, it fills me with immense pride as the process from initial concept to final project completion is often long and challenging.
-It is especially fulfilling when we overcome challenges as a team and witness end-users enjoying and benefiting from the spaces we created.</p>
+It is especially fulfilling when we overcome challenges as a team and witness end-users enjoying and benefitting from the spaces we created.</p>